EASTERN SHORE MEDIATION

 The mediator must be well prepared.
 Mediation works best when the neutral reads the record, fully understands the disputes, and works with counsel and their clients until a resolution is found.

 Pre-mediation conferences with counsel are part of the standard engagement.
 Sessions are scheduled at a date and location agreeable to the parties.
-All communications are strictly confidential under Alabama Code § 6-6-26 and the Alabama Civil Court Mediation Rules.
+All communications are strictly confidential.

 Beginning an Engagement

-Once a matter is opened, counsel for each party receive a secure link through which to submit their pre-mediation materials.
+Once engaged, counsel for each party receive a secure link through which to submit their pre-mediation materials.
 Documents are encrypted in transit and at rest and are accessible only to the mediator.

 Contact